A Quick Date!

-Why not see a show this winter?
-Visit the Quick Center for the Arts on the campus of Fairfield University this January for a myriad of spectacular arts events!
+Why not see a show to celebrate Valentine's Day?
+Visit the Quick Center for the Arts on the campus of Fairfield University this February for a myriad of spectacular arts events!

 Can't wait to watch!